 Having a fire escape ladder in place is one of the most important safety measures to ensure that you and your loved ones are safe in case of a fire and can escape ASAP.

-In this article, we’ll be covering the safety tips of fire escape ladders, whether they’re dangerous to use and how to use them properly.
+Here we’ll be covering some key safety tips for using fire escape ladders, when they’re dangerous to use and how to use them properly.

 History of Fire Escape Ladders

-The danger myth of fire escape ladders seems to have come from their complex history.
+The danger myth of fire escape ladders arises from their complex history.

 In the 19th century, NYC buildings were not made to protect people from fire: the stairs were made of flammable materials, and the walls were essentially firetraps.
-Many people died from the fires that raged in these buildings, and city resources were exhausted from controlling the havoc wreaked from these flames.
+Many people died from the fires that raged in these buildings, and city resources were exhausted from controlling the havoc.

 Amongst the first safety measures installed was the escape ladder: an iron or portable wooden stairs that acted as ‘fire escape.’
 It worked out at first, but over the decades, buildings in NYC were built sturdier, and eventually, the fire escape ladders were taking up square footage without any purpose.
 People began to use them as décor, fueling the perception that they’re nothing more than furniture that only gets in the way when an actual fire happens.

 However, that’s not the case.
 Fire escape ladders serve the same purpose they’ve always served: to help you escape a dangerous, deadly fire.
 There are a few safety tips you need to keep in mind when you’re adding the fire escape ladder as a part of your safety plan

 Fire Escape Dangers and Safety Tips to Keep In Mind

-Only chose the nationally-recognized laboratory-tested escape ladders.
-Whenever you buy a ladder, check for labels; hand in your cash to the seller simply if there’s a ‘tested’ label on it.
+Only buy a nationally-recognized laboratory-tested escape ladder.
+Whenever you buy a ladder, check for labels if there’s a ‘laboratory tested’ label on it.